juanpc2018/Multi-Monitor-XP-W7/README.md

 Not Full Screen, windowed 1340x768,
 Tropics allows to select video driver: OpenGL vs. DirectX9 </br>
 and move the 3D window to all monitors </br>
-when drivers are ok, all windows have fluid graphics. </br>
+when drivers are ok, all monitors/screens have fluid graphics. </br>
-when Not, 3D gets frozen in XP, the monitors connected to the secondary GPU. </br>
+when Not, 3D gets frozen in the monitors connected to the secondary GPU. </br>

 if want multi-monitor, and software only has OpenGL drivers, </br>
 the only option is Windows 7x32 </br>